Available in paperback and ebook at most online book sellers. It is also available as part of a 2-book set.

 Over the past several months, she had collected a number of these marvelous stones—each one different, yet each one having an amazing and mesmerizing voice that spoke to her and enchanted her.

-The music from the one she sought today was warm and mellow.
 She took several steps before squatting down, her eyes still closed.
 She reached out with her left hand, palm down, and skimmed it over the ground around her.
 There.
 She moved her hand back to the spot where she had felt her palm tingle, and opened her eyes.
 A slow smile lit up her face and eyes, and she plucked the small yellow stone from the muddy shore of the brook.

 She dunked her hand and the stone into the cold stream, and let the brisk water wash away the dirt from the stone.
 It looked like liquid sunshine in her hand, and it felt like a warm, cozy fire in her soul.